 About

-The current church dates from the 16th century, its square tower was completed around 1619.
-One of the bells that can be seen at the top of the tower is the only vestige of the Porte Saint Jacques (now rue Kléber), one of the oldest fortified gates in the city, destroyed in 1832.
+He moved them to the church of Saint-Maur, built in the late 5th century and renamed Saint-Nizier.
+The current church dates from the 16th c., with its square tower completed around 1619.
+One of the bells seen at the top of the tower is the only vestige of the Porte Saint Jacques (now rue Kléber), one of the city's oldest fortified gates, destroyed in 1832.

-The remarkable glazed tile roof evokes the Burgundy style.
+The remarkable glazed tile roof evokes the Burgundian style.

-Inside the church, you can admire the size of the Gothic naves and their light.
-The stained-glass windows, an exceptional collection from the Trojan School, illustrate subjects from the Old and New Testaments, as well as from Trojan history and legends.
-Several anonymous sculptures are from the beginning of the Renaissance, including an Entombment (back right), a polychrome Pietà (back left) and the famous Christ of Pity (3rd chapel from the left).
+Inside, the church's Gothic aisles are of an impressive size and clarity.
+The stained glass windows, an exceptional collection by the Trojan School, illustrate subjects from the Old and New Testaments, as well as Trojan history and legends.
+Several anonymous sculptures date from the early Renaissance, including a Entombment (far right), a polychrome Pietà (far left) and the famous Christ of Pity (3rd chapel on the left).

 Opening